Back to the front page

 The variable output power comes from a very simple form of pulse width modulation.
 One of the internal timers in the mega328 counts through 100 'ticks' over the space of about 2.6 seconds.
 The variable `Mains_OutputPower' is used to set how many of these ticks the triac should be held on for.
 A value of 100 means the triac is on the entire time, and the load sees a normal mains socket.
 A value of 40 would means that the triac is on for 40 ticks then off for the remaining 60, then on for another 40, then off for 60 ...
 Averaged over several tens of seconds, this is no different to providing a steady 40% of full power.
 Note that because the load is a plain old resistive heating element and because it has a lot of thermal mass, it's quite forgiving of both having such a slow duty cycle and of cutting the power in and out with no regard for the phase.

-Let's hastily review PI loops, or at least a PI loop in the way I've implemented it.
 The idea is to regularly measure the difference between the parameter you're trying to control and the desired value of that parameter, with this difference called the error:

 Error = Setpoint - TemperatureReading